ObsCure9277/TARUMT-RSW-2325/README.md

       </a>
     </td>
     <td>
       <b><a href="https://refactoring.guru/" target="_blank">Refactoring.Guru</a></b> — a user-friendly website that helps you learn about code refactoring, design patterns, and clean code practices.
-It's perfect for developers looking to improve code quality directly from their browser, with support for multiple programming languages and easy-to-follow explanations, diagrams, and real-world examples.
+It easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.
 (BACS2073	Software Design and Architecture)
     </td>
   </tr>
 </table>